sarahlehman/smalltownkitten/content/post/little-rant-6.md

         "media"
     ]
 }
-**To the person jumping over the couch with a bowl of popcorn/the person who told them to do such a thing-**

 It happened again.
 A Super Bowl commercial featured someone stepping *over the back of a couch*, with a large bowl of popcorn in their hands, to join a group of their friends watching football.
 Why?
 Why does this